 Mistake #5: Treating content distribution with very little seriousness

 Always make sure that your team always has a content distribution plan in place.
 It is never enough to post the content created on the website alone.
-It should be shared across numerous social media platforms and must also be part of the next newsletter.
+Make sure to share it across numerous social media platforms and is also a part of next newsletter.
 Have a plan for distributing the content and the plan should cover 7-14 days.
 This will ensure thorough distribution.
 There is a separate article where I have discussed this; How to Improve Your Content Distribution Strategy.

 Mistake #6: Giving up a lot sooner

-A lot has been said about companies that give up too soon on content as well as those that are only doing content marketing because everyone else is doing it.
+Many companies give up on content sooner.
+Then there are those who are only doing content marketing because everyone else is doing it.
 Therefore, they feel compelled to do it.

 Here are two questions you can ask: